glasklart/hd/README.md

 The easiest way to provide us the image is to save the icon file to your computer and use an app such as Dropbox or CloudApp to provide a public URL to it.

+#### Finding Unknown PNG Icon Names ####

+If AppInfo tells you that *IconFiles* is 'Unknown', scroll down to the bottom of that screen and tap 'Open in iFile'.

+Once iFile opens, there should be a folder with the name of your app (in the above example it would be `RunKeeper.app`).
+You'll want to tap on that folder.

+In the folder that opens, you'll see a long list of files.
+You're looking for one called `Info.plist`.
+Tap on that.

+iFile will ask you what you want to open the file with.
+Choose 'Property List Viewer'.

+When Property List Viewer opens, scroll down until you find an entry called `CFBundleIconFile`.
+The value on the righthand side is what you will enter for the `PNG Icon Name` when creating your icon request.

 ### Example ###